-BLI schematic

 Binding curves and affinities determined by BLI.
+HEAT3, ATG4A, SCYL1 have previously been immunoprecipitated with LC3B whereas BLM has not.

 Relationship between average z-score over rounds 4-6 and affinity for monomeric LC3B as determined by bio-layer interferometry (BLI).
 Colors indicate peptides as in Figure 1C.
 Shapes indicate five classes of peptides: peptides with LIR motifs validated to bind to LC3B (circles), peptides corresponding to proteins pulled down with LC3B (triangles), peptides from proteins with shared GO terms with LC3B (diamonds), peptides meeting both IP and GO criteria (squares), and unannotated peptides (stars).
 KD values represent the mean over at least two replicate experiments.